-In the opinion of Bond Counsel to the Corporation, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2021 Series G Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2021 Series G Bond for any period during which such 2021 Series G Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the 2021 Series G Bonds, or a "related person," and (ii) interest on the 2021 Series G Bond Counsel to the Corporation has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Corporation, the Mortgagors (as defined in the General Resolution) of the Mortgage Loans financed by the Refunded Bonds and others in connection with the issuance of the 2021 Series G Bonds, and Bond Counsel to the Corporation has assumed compliance by the Corporation and such Mortgagors with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the 2021 Series G Bonds from gross income to the Code to assure the exclusion of interest on the 2021 Series G Bonds form gross income under Section 103 of the Code.
+In the opinion of Bond Counsel to the Corporation, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2021 Series H Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2021 Series H Bond for any period during which such 2021 Series H Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the 2021 Series H Bonds, or a "related person," and (ii) interest on the 2021 Series H Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code.
+In rendering such opinion, Bond Counsel to the Corporation has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Corporation and others in connection with the issuance of the 2021 Series H Bonds, and Bond Counsel to the Corporation has assumed compliance by the Corporation and the Mortgagors (as defined in the General Resolution) of the 2021 Series H Mortgage Loans with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the 2021 Series H Bonds from gross income under Section 103 of the Code.

-In addition, in the opinion of Bond Counsel to the Corporation, under existing statutes, interest on the 2021 Series G Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+In addition, in the opinion of Bond Counsel to the Corporation, under existing statutes, interest on the 2021 Series H Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).

-Bond Counsel to the Corporation expresses no opinion regarding any other Federal or state tax consequences with respect to the 2021 Series G Bonds.
+Bond Counsel to the Corporation expresses no opinion regarding any other Federal or state tax consequences with respect to the 2021 Series H Bonds.
 Bond Counsel to the Corporation renders its opinion under existing statutes and court decisions as of the issue date and assumes no obligation to update its opinion after the issue date to reflect any future action, fact or circumstance, or change in law or interpretation, or otherwise.
-Bond Counsel to the Corporation expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the 2021 Series G Bonds or the exemption from personal income taxes of interest on the 2021 Series G Bonds under state and local tax law.
+Bond Counsel to the Corporation expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the 2021 Series H Bonds or the exemption from personal income taxes of interest on the 2021 Series H Bonds under state and local tax law.